crinner/nft/README.md

 # ClausR Map Design - Non-Fungible Tokens
-This page contains the folders for NFT icons.
+This page contains the NFT icons representing some of my artwork on the Juungle marketplace.
+The watermarked "original" image shows the colours, full extent, and correct width x height ratio of the underlying artwork.
+Please ensure that these fit your intended display purpose, e.g. desktop wallpaper, Zoom background, or printed graphics.

+If you purchased an NFT, please email the transaction ID to _claus dot rinner at gmail dot com_ to receive the original, high-resolution artwork via email or file-sharing.
+The copyright and all intellectual property rights in the artwork remains with the creator, myself.
+Purchasing the NFT gives you the exclusive license to display and resell the connected artwork.
+Each NFT exists only once, and therefore the connected artwork can be used legitimately only by the NFT owner.
+I will delete my copy once you confirm you have received and securly stored your copy.
+I will only retain the NFT icons on this site to support blockchain scans and future marketplace listings.
+(However, I cannot guarantee the icon listing in perpetuity - please securely store the NFT token ID as your proof of ownership.)

 See https://sites.google.com/view/clausr-maps/ for more information about my work.

-If you purchased an NFT, please email the Juunle transaction ID to _claus dot rinner at gmail dot com_ to receive the original, high-resolution artwork.